webpack-contrib/sass-loader/README.md

 ``` javascript
 require("!style!css!sass!./file.scss");
 ```
-*NOTE: If you encounter module errors complaining about a missing `style` or `css` module, make sure you have installed all required loaders via npm.*
+*Please note: If you encounter module errors complaining about a missing `style` or `css` module, make sure you have installed all required loaders via npm.*

 ### Apply via webpack config